nancyzera/nancyzera/README.md

 Thank you for visiting my profile!
-Feel free to explore my repositories and reach out if you want to collaborate or say hi. 😊      modify this and remove about my highschool ,add more graphs and skills
+Feel free to explore my repositories and reach out if you want to collaborate or say hi. 😊